 ● A willingness to participate in any other related activities

 ● To be considered for this program, candidates must submit the application form by the 30th of September 2023, 23:59 CET to firstname.lastname@example.org

 * Please note that recruitment will be conducted on a competitive basis.

-Dates 7 – 11 November 2022: Five days (Monday is a travel day) of Future European Leaders and Prague European Summit debates
+13 – 16 November 2023: Four days of Future European Leaders and Prague European Summit debates

 There is no participation fee for the programme.
 FELF will not cover accommodation and transportation costs.
 However, some participants may be eligible for travel costs and additional support.
 In such cases, recipients will be selected on an individual basis and only up to the price decided by the organisers.
 The selection process is always at the discretion of the organising staff.

 Economic resilience (the twin transformation of the European economy), political resilience (the future of European governance), forward resilience (the EU as a geopolitical actor), security, green and digital transition, society, advocacy, politics, media, EU reform, participatory democracy, and youth opportunities.